rocket-pool/rocketpool-research/Smartnode Configuration Redesign/README.md

 This collection of pages will capture the engineering efforts around this redesign.

 - [Requirements.md](./Requirements.md) addresses the user needs and corresponding requirements that the new system must adhere to, as a baseline while designing new approaches.
-- [Candidates.md](./Candidates.md) holds a collection of candidate architectures for the new system that satisfy the requirements.
+- [Config-Candidates.md](./Config-Candidates.md) holds a collection of candidate architectures for the new configuration file and `docker-compose` files that satisfy the requirements.
+- [Smartnode-Candidates.md](./Smartnode-Candidates.md) contain several candidate architectures for the Smartnode's `service config` function that satisfy the requirements.
 - [Analysis.md](./Analysis.md) documents a trade study of the different candidates, ultimately determining which one is the best choice to design and implement.